jundalisay/superblist/content/en/research/chau-ju-kua/chun-fan-chi/17-north-india.md

 Its people are white and clean looking.
 Both men and women wear double rings hanging down from holes in their ears.
 They wear close fitting clothes with a cotton sarong wrapped around them.

-On wear white hoods
+They wear white hoods and red leather shoes.

-their heads they
-They are forbidden
+They are forbidden to eat meat.
-leather.

-and on their feet shoes of red to eat flesh.
-There are 4,000 Buddhist temple buildings, in which live over twenty thousand dancing-girls (]^) who sing twice daily while offering food to the Buddha (i. e., the idols) and while offering flowers.
-When offering flowers they tie hundred them in catties every bunches with cotton thread, of which they use three day
+There are 4,000 Buddhist temple buildings, in which 20,000 dancing-girls live and sing twice daily while offering food and flowers to the Buddha (i. e., the idols).

+When offering flowers they tie them with cotton thread, which thery use 300 catties everyday.

 There are over 400 war-elephants and about 100,000 cavalry horses.

-When the king goes about he rides au elephant;
-on his head he wears a cap.
+When the king goes about he rides an elephant and wears a cap.
 His followers ride horseback and carry swords.

+Their native products are great quantities of:
+- indigo
+- red kino
+- myrobolans
-The native products comprise great quantities of indigo, red kino, myrobolans and foreign cotton stuffs of every colour.
-Every year these goods are transported to the Ta-shi countries for sale.
+- foreign cotton stuffs of every colour.

+Every year, these goods are transported to the Arab countries for sale.

 <!-- Notes.